rcrews/docs-website/runtime/7.0.2/howto-data-access.md

       Describes how to configure Hue, customize its web UI, and to enable integration with Apache Atlas.

+  - title: Securing Hue
+    url: securing-hue/index.html
+    description: >-
+      Describes how to set Hue user and application permissions, configure SSL connections, LDAP authentication, and integration with Apache Ranger and Knox.

+  - title: Tuning Hue
+    url: tuning-hue/index.html
+    description: >-
+      Describes how to add a load balancer and configure high availability for Hue and between Hue and other components, such as Hive, Impala, and HDFS.

 ---

 Cloudera Data Platform Runtime includes Apache Hive 3 and Apache Impala